hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 It is tempting to view this "executive" as consciousness itself, the inner experience, qualia, or what have you, but this very easily traps us in the bad regress of homonculi and Cartesian theatre.
-The point is that the "knowing how" to competently wield everything is a central component of the organism's cognitive machinery and can be understood in functional terms.
+The point is that "knowing how" to competently wield a brain is a central component of the organism's cognitive machinery and can be understood in functional terms.
 <!-- One curious observation: there is a functional gestalt associated with